 7. Oregano for Immune and Digestive Support

-Oregano supports immune balance through its concentrated plant compounds.
-It also helps soothe digestive discomfort and mild respiratory tension.
+Oregano improves the immune balance with its concentrated plant compounds.
+It is also applied to calm a digestive upset and slight respiratory tension.

 8. Parsley for Oral Health and Nutritional Density